carlrafting/vanillapod/readme.md

 ### Children

-You can specify children of your component by specifying a `children` key in the `props` object that gets passed to `elementHelper` in your component.
+You can specify children of your component by specifying a `children` array key in the component properties.
+You can use the `setElementChildren` method when using the explicit approach.

 ```javascript
 // script.js